Zeng1999/ChatRoom/README.md

 # ChatRoom
 A local area network chatroom

-The server is based on Node.js
+The server is based on egg.js

-The client is based on Vue
+The client is based on Vue.js